 To further determine that the control is not shutting off, remove the 2 screws from the connector on the step motor leads between the step motor and the control unit.
 Remove the seal assembly.
 (See Figure 6 in the Step Test Procedure).
-Place a voltmeter between the red and yellow motor leads than reconnect the fourway plug.
+Place a voltmeter between the red and yellow motor leads than reconnect the four-way plug.
 Turn the power switch on.
 If any voltage registers on the meter, the control is not shutting off and may be defective.
 When doing this test, switch the voltmeter leads back and forth between the red and yellow motor leads to be sure no voltage registers.
 If any voltage does register, disconnect the four-way plug to keep the motor from overheating.
 If zero voltage is present, the control has shut off and is normal.

 If the step does not work or operates erratically, such as extending part way and shutting off, the first item that should be checked is the vehicle's battery.
 The voltage supplied to the step should be at least 12.7 volts DC for well-charged batteries.
 A battery that registers below 12.7 volts DC may drop as low as 8 volts DC when a load is drawn, such as engaging the step motor.
 The control unit will shut off if the loaded voltage falls below 9.5 volts DC.
 The control unit will remember which function it was performing.
 It will wait between two and five seconds (time depends upon temperature) and will try again to complete the original function.
-If the supply voltage is still below 9.5 volts DC, the control will go into another delay state.
-If the supply voltage remains above 9.5 volts DC, the original function will be completed.
+If the supply voltage is still below 9.5 volts DC, the original function will be completed.
 Should the supply voltage again fall below 9.5 volts DC the system will go into another delay state.
 It could take a couple of minutes to complete the original function.
 Low supply voltage may cause erratic operation of the step.
 Poor ground connections may also cause erratic operation of the step.